djacoo/AI---PRIMO-SEMESTRE/README.md

 <br/>

-<sub>📅 Last updated: October 2025 | Made with ❤️ for AI students at University of Verona</sub>
+<sub>📅 Last updated: January 2025 | Made with ❤️ for AI students at University of Verona</sub>

 <br/><br/>